hgb-bin-proteomics/MSAnnika_Spectral_Library_exporter/README.md

 - Install python 3.7+: [https://www.python.org/downloads/](https://www.python.org/downloads/)
 - Install requirements: `pip install -r requirements.txt`
 - Export MS Annika CSMs from Proteome Discoverer to Microsoft Excel format.
 Filter out decoys beforehand and filter for high-confidence CSMs (see below).
-- Convert any RAW files to *.mgf format, e.g. using [ThermoRawFileParser](https://github.com/compomics/ThermoRawFileParser).
+- Convert any RAW files to *.mgf or *.mzML format, e.g. using [ThermoRawFileParser](https://github.com/compomics/ThermoRawFileParser).
 - Set your desired parameters in `config.py` (see below).
 - Run `python create_spectral_library.py`.
 - If the script successfully finishes, the target spectral library should be generated with the extension `_spectralLibrary.csv`.